justb3a/processwire-newslettersubscription/README.md

   ```php
   echo $modules->get('NewsletterSubscription')->render();
   ```
-* if you want to add own classes and/or markup, you can pass an option array as parameter
+* if you want to add own classes and/or markup, you can pass an option array as a parameter
+* to get an overwiev what's possible have a look at [How to overwrite classes and markup](https://github.com/justonestep/processwire-newslettersubscription/tree/develop#how-to-overwrite-classes-and-markup)

   ```php
   $options = array (